 Because the treatment of panic disorder often requires the use of average daily doses of alprazolam above 3 mg, the risk of dependence among people with panic disorder may be higher than that among those treated for less severe anxiety.

 Pregnancy: Other benzodiazepine medications similar to alprazolam are known to increase the risk of birth defects when taken by a woman who is pregnant.
 The safety of alprazolam during pregnancy has not been established.
 It is not recommended for use by pregnant women.

 Children and adolescents: The safety and efficacy of alprazolam for children and adolescents under 18 years of age have not been established.

-Seniors: Seniors may be at increased risk of experiencing side effects such as sedation and impaired coordination.
-They should, for example, use extra caution when rising from a sitting or lying position to reduce the risk of severe dizziness and falls.
+Seniors may be at increased risk of experiencing side effects such as sedation, reduced coordination, and dizziness.
+Use extra caution when rising from a sitting or lying position to reduce the risk of severe dizziness and falls.

 What other drugs could interact with this medication?